With 38 classes across six categories, the awards give you the opportunity to show off your work in strategy, creativity, innovation, skills and more.

 Tell us what’s special about your intranet.
 You’ll need to show us how it has helped enhance organisational performance, or solved a problem in your organisation, or perhaps enabled new ways of working.
 You will need to provide some imagery of what your intranet looks like.
 If you want to show the interactive elements of the intranet please ensure you include a video (could be on a mobile phone, it doesn’t have to be professionally produced) so the judges can see the intranet in action.

 We define a magazine as any regular publication where most of the content is taken up by feature material (of course it may also contain some news stories).
-Its cover is likely to be image rather than text led.
 It can be any medium – print or digital.
 You should demonstrate how you have used this channel to further organisational objectives.

 Best New or Relaunched Channel

-This class is for an internal or stakeholder channel that was launched or underwent a relaunch during 2022.
-Give an idea of the thought process which led to the idea of a relaunch and how you went about deciding on the process It can be any medium – print or digital.
+This class is for an internal or stakeholder channel that was launched or underwent a relaunch during 2023.
+Give an idea of the thought process which led to the idea of a relaunch and how you went about deciding on the process.
+It can be any medium – print or digital.
 (With relaunched publications please remember to include an example of the publication before the relaunch).

 This channel/publication will consist mainly of news material - shorter and very topical – though of course it may also contain some longer feature stories.
 It can be any medium – print or digital and may also be a newspaper or newsletter.
 You should demonstrate how you have used this channel to further organisational objectives.